pairshaped/curlingio-docs/docs/club-management/calendar.md

 ### List View
 Displays all events in a chronological list format, making it easy to see upcoming events, search for specific bookings, and get a quick overview of all scheduled activities.

+## Event Types

+The calendar displays and manages three types of events:

+### Games
+Read-only events that display your draw schedules imported from league and tournament management.
+These help prevent conflicts when scheduling other events.

+### Rental Bookings
+Rental bookings made by club members for practice time or private events.
+These require:
+- Premium subscription activation
+- Venue configured as bookable
+- Appropriate pricing setup

+### Reservations
+Administrative blocks for maintenance, closures, meetings, and bookable slots.

+Reservations can be one-time or recurring, and include:
+- **Bookable slot**: Premium option that creates a targeted reservation members can purchase with its own price and duration; these override booking windows when they overlap.
+- **Closure**: Blocks rental bookings entirely for the selected period.
+- **Standard reservation**: Reserves time for internal events or maintenance without making it bookable.

 ## Venue Management